 To be eligible for Philosophy of Natural Sciences at Leiden University, you must meet the following admission requirements.

-A bachelor’s degree from a university, equivalent to the level of a Dutch academic bachelor’s degree in a discipline relevant to the chosen specialization or a bachelor’s degree in a programme in which philosophy is combined with the chosen discipline.
+- Either the bachelor's degree is in a discipline relevant to the chosen specialisation and the applicant possesses knowledge, understanding and skills comparable to those acquired upon completion of the pre-master's programme, for example by having earned a bachelor’s degree in a programme in which philosophy is combined with the chosen discipline;

 For detailed information about which English qualifications are accepted, as well as the relevant exemption criteria, refer to English language proficiency.

 Please note: You do not have to submit proof of proficiency if you have completed your education in Canada (except French-taught programmes in Canada), USA, UK, Ireland, New Zealand or Australia, or when you hold an International Baccalaureate, or for Dutch students, if you have completed VWO level English or an English taught bachelor at a Dutch Research University.